mxcl/PromiseKit/_posts/2015-01-27-recovering-from-errors.md

 layout: default
 ---

-# Recovering From Errors
+# Recovering From Errors — Objective C

-You can return from an error handler.
-Returning anything but an `NSError` implies the error has been resolved, and the chain will continue.
+Returning from `catch` continues the chain.
+Returning anything but an `NSError` implies the error has been resolved, and thus the chain will continue.

 {% highlight objectivec %}